SadracSantacruz/CSE151A_Final_Project/README.md

    best_params = grid_search.best_params_
   ```
-Why These Parameters: We decided to use these tuned hyperparameters for our SVM after Grid Search Cross-Validation as it fetched the performance out of all combinations.
+Why These Parameters: We decided to use these tuned hyperparameters for our SVM after Grid Search Cross-Validation as it fetched the best performance out of all combinations.
 A linear kernel was chosen because the ResNet 50 embeddings are high-dimensional, and a linear boundary is often effective for such data.
 The One-vs-Rest approach allows the SVM to handle multi-class classification by training a separate binary classifier for each class.
 A lower C value of 0.1 was selected to prevent overfitting by allowing a softer margin and better generalization.
 <br>
 <br>
 Take a look at how other combinations of hyperparameters performed, and see any signs of underfitting/overfitting: